Nursing for UH Hilo Students

 Effective workforce planning and policy making require better data collection and information infrastructure.

-The Institute of Medicine has recently published Assessing Progress on ...
+The Institute of Medicine published Assessing Progress on ...
 The Future of Nursing (2016).
 It describes the positive changes underway in the field of nursing.